 As autumn approaches it will soon be time again for the ever-fascinating spectacle of the deer rut, which brings alive many of our woods and parks with the sound of clashing antlers and loud roars of red deer stags, belch-like groans of fallow bucks, and eerie whistling of sika stags.
-The mating season for red, sika and fallow deer may stretch out over eight weeks, but for all reaches its peak sometime during October.
-Having lived placidly together in bachelor groups over the summer, in September the mature males develop thickened necks and manes, become increasingly aggressive, sparring with one another to decide their initial rank in the hierarchy.
+The mating season for red, sika and fallow deer may stretch out over eight weeks, but for all three species it reaches its peak (the rut) at some time during October.
+Having lived placidly together in all-male bachelor groups over the summer, by end of September the mature males develop thickened necks and manes, and become increasingly aggressive, sparring with one another to decide their initial rank in the hierarchy.
 The stags then set off in search of female groups and mating grounds, some travelling several miles commonly back near to where they rutted in the previous year.